open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 Once you complete Step 8 you will have:

-> 5 pull requests made (one at step 3 and one at step 6)
+- 5 merged pull requests (one at step 1, one at step 6 and three at step 8)
-> 4 comments added (on an issue you didn't create)
+- 4 comments made on issues you didn't create (one at step 6 and three at step 8)
-> 4 issues created
+- 4 issues created (one at step 6 and three at step 8)

 **NOTE**: You can track your progress with the number of pull requests and issues [here](../track-first-steps-progress.md).